|Fees||Look up fees|

-This subject explores anthropological understandings of nature, from a comparative ethnographic perspective.
-Engaging with a range of ethnographic and theoretical literature, it examines the diverse ways that humans come to know and think about the natural world, understand their place in relation to that world, and interpret their roles and responsibilities in relation to other beings in the world.
+This subject draws on ethnographic examples to explore the diverse ways that humans come to know and think about the natural world, understand their place in relation to that world, and interpret their roles and responsibilities in relation to other beings in the world.
 Engaging with a range of ethnographic and theoretical literature, it questions what people might mean when they talk of Nature, including human nature.
-Through a consideration of topics such as Traditional Ecological Knowledge, patterns of land tenure and management, the power of anthropomorphism and the naturalising of social differences and inequalities, students will develop an understanding of recent approaches to a key issue in anthropology the relationship between Nature and Culture.
+Through considering topics such as Traditional Ecological Knowledge, patterns of land tenure and management, the power of anthropomorphism and the naturalising of social differences and inequalities, students will develop an understanding of recent approaches to a key issue in anthropology – the relationship between Nature and Culture.
 How we imagine that relationship is deeply implicated in some of the questions we are all now having to confront.
 Do we work with Nature, or against it?
 Did we invent ‘Nature’ (another of those pesky dualities)?
 And have we now brought about ‘the end of nature’?
 Are we now living in the Anthropocene, or in a post-human/more-than-human world?

 On completion of this subject students should be able to: